offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  2. Filter the results to those between 57 and 200 (generally accepted range of amino acid masses).
  3. Group together results that are within some tolerance of each other.

-The top n most common occurrences are potential amino acid masses for the peptide that generated that experimental spectrum -- they're amino acid masses that could have been / likely are from the peptide that generated the experimental spectrum.
+The top n most common occurrences are potential amino acid masses for the peptide that generated that experimental spectrum.

 For example, subtracting the masses in the experimental spectrum [113.9, 115.1, 136.2, 162.9, 242.0, 311.1, 346.0, 405.2] results in...